Mugta1/LearningRegression/README.md

 # Linear Regression with Gradient Descent

 This repository contains Python code for implementing linear regression using gradient descent.
+Regards to Andrew NG for his course on machine learning

 ## Overview